ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 Terraform enables you to safely and predictably create, change, and improve infrastructure.
 It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.
 It is infrastructure as code.
 You write down what your infrastructure should look like and Terraform will create, update, remove cloud resources as needed.

 To support a multi-cloud approach, Terraform works with providers.
-A provider is responsible for understanding API interactions and exposing resources. {{site.data.keyword.cloud_notm}} has [its provider for Terraform](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs), enabling users of {{site.data.keyword.cloud_notm}} to manage resources with Terraform.
+A provider is responsible for understanding API interactions and exposing resources. {{site.data.keyword.cloud_notm}} has [its provider for Terraform](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs){: external}, enabling users of {{site.data.keyword.cloud_notm}} to manage resources with Terraform.
 Although Terraform is categorized as infrastructure as code, it is not limited to Infrastructure-As-A-Service resources.
 The {{site.data.keyword.cloud_notm}} Provider for Terraform supports IaaS (bare metal, virtual machine, network services, etc.), CaaS ({{site.data.keyword.containershort_notm}} and Kubernetes clusters), PaaS services, and serverless ({{site.data.keyword.openwhisk_short}} and {{site.data.keyword.codeengineshort}}) resources.

 ## Write scripts to automate the deployment
 {: #plan-create-update-deployments-scripts}